Fix External Hard Drive Not Showing Up Mac in 7 Ways [macOS Ventura Applicable]

-If you got a problem with the external hard drive not showing up on Mac, you could fix the problem in different ways, such as rebooting your Mac, editing Finder preferences, repairing the external hard drive with First Aid, and so on.
-Besides, with the help of EaseUS Data Recovery Wizard for Mac, you can troubleshoot without data loss.
+If you have a problem with the external hard drive not showing up on your Mac, fix the problem in different ways, such as rebooting your Mac, editing Finder preferences, repairing the external hard drive with First Aid, and so on.
+Besides, you can troubleshoot without data loss with the help of EaseUS Data Recovery Wizard for Mac.

 Table of Contents

-After understanding the reasons for the unrecognized external hard drive on Mac, it's time to fix this issue.
+After understanding how to recover data from a corrupted or formatted external hard drive on a Mac, it's time to fix this issue.
 Go through the section and learn different fixing methods in detail.

 Fix 1.
 Reboot Your Mac